Lazy Parameter Tuning and Control: Choosing All Parameters Randomly From a Power-Law Distribution: Runtime Analysis

 This corollary follows from Theorems~\ref{thm:onemax} and~\ref{thm:jump}.
 We only note that for the runtime on $\jump_k$ the same arguments as in Theorem~\ref{thm:onemax} show us that the runtime until we reach the local optimum is at most $O(n\log(n))$, which is small compared to the runtime until we reach the global optimum.
 Also we note that when $\beta_p$ and $\beta_c$ are both greater than one and $u_p = u_c =\sqrt{n} \ge \sqrt{2k}$, by Lemma~\ref{lem:p_pc} we have $p_{pc} = \Theta(k^{-\frac{\eps_p + \eps_c}{2}})$, which is implicitly hidden in the $e^{O(k)}$ factor of the runtime on $\jump_k$.
 We also note that $u_\lambda = 2^n$ guarantees that $u_\lambda > (\frac{n}{k})^{k/2}$, which yields the runtimes shown in the right column of Table~\ref{tbl:runtime}.

-Corollary~\ref{cor:hyperparameters} shows that when we have (almost) unbounded distributions and use power-law exponents slightly greater than one for all parameters except the population size, for which we use a power-law exponent slightly greater than two, we have a good performance both on easy monotone functions which give us a clear signal towards the optimum and on the much harder jump functions, without any knowledge of the jump size.
-This observation makes this setting most preferable for the practical use.
+Corollary~\ref{cor:hyperparameters} shows that when we have (almost) unbounded distributions and use power-law exponents slightly greater than one for all parameters except the population size, for which we use a power-law exponent slightly greater than two, we have a good performance both on easy monotone functions, which give us a clear signal towards the optimum, and on the much harder jump functions, without any knowledge of the jump size.

+We now also show that the proposed choice of the hyper-parameters gives us a better performance than any static parameters choice on $\jump_k$ for constant $k$.
+As we have already noted in the introduction, only for such values of $k$ different variants of the \ollga and many other classic EAs have a polynomial runtime, hence this case is the most interesting to consider.
+We prove the following theorem which holds for any static parameters choice of the \ollga, even when we use different population sizes $\lambda_M$ and $\lambda_C$ in the mutation and in the crossover phases respectively.